TheLastCylon/ecosystem/documentation/example_echo_client.md

 Yea, the `main` function here is nothing more than a loop that accepts our input and passes it to where we send it.

-Only line 62 we call the `main` function with `asyncio.run(main())`, again though: Don't freak out if you've not used `asyncio`, we'll get to that.
+On line 62 we call the `main` function with `asyncio.run(main())`, again though: Don't freak out if you've not used `asyncio`, we'll get to that.
 It's not nearly as hard as people tell you it is.